-Visually Impaired

-Evacuation Assistants most people with a visual impairment will be familiar with their immediate surroundings and frequently traveled routes.
+Visually Impaired Most people with a visual impairment will be familiar with their immediate surroundings and frequently traveled routes.
 Persons who are visually impaired may need assistance in evacuating.
 Announce to the person the type of emergency.
-The assistant should offer an elbow to the individual and guide him or her through the evacuation route.
-During the evacuation the assistant should communicate as necessary to assure safe evacuation, describing obstacles as encountered.
+The assistant should offer an elbow to the individual and guide him or her through the evacuation route During the evacuation the assistant should communicate as necessary to assure safe evacuation, describing obstaclas encountered.